antoinebcx/mermaid-ai-editor/README.md

 Upload text, code files, PDF and Word documents.

-Ask Claude for global or targeted changes, or edit directly the code and the diagram.
+Ask the model for global or targeted changes, or edit directly the code and the diagram.

 ---
 **Demo**